OnionIoT/documentation/docs/packages/opkg-package-manager.md

 :::tip

-Customers must run the `opkg update` command after each reboot of the device to find or install a package.
+Users must run the `opkg update` command after each reboot of the device to find or install a package.

 :::